Art

 ART_VS 2500: Beginning Painting

 Introduces primary techniques of painting.
 Emphasis on conceptualization of visual perception (understanding how we see) and the creative processes (understanding how we create).
-Sections either in oil or acrylic; contact instructor.
-Expendable material fee required.
+Graded on A-F basis only.

 Credit Hours: 3